pulp/plugin_template/README.md

   plugins               List of dictionaries with `app_label` and `name` as keys.
 One entry per
                         plugin resident in this repository.

-  publish_docs_to_pulpprojectdotorg
-                        Include a job for publishing documentation to docs.pulpproject.org/<plugin_name>/.
-This job requires the project-specific
-                        authorized ssh key to be set as a secret named `PULP_DOCS_KEY`.

   pulp_settings         A dictionary of settings that the plugin tests require to be set.

   pulp_settings_<scenario>